jeremyHixon/rational-option-page/README.md

 ```

 ## Configuration

+I recommend using underscores as separators in all your slugs and IDs to keep it consistent.
+I haven't tested it extensively with hyphens.
+But they might work.

 ### Pages
 The class builds your option page based off of a multidimensional associative array that you define.
 To get your top level page set up you would use something like this: